yaiza612/syncells_game_trust/README.md

 ## Parameters available to play with

-	\begin{itemize}
-		\item Number of different types of population's cells. (between 2 and 26) (All my experiments were done with 5)
-		\item Cooperativeness: amount of QS kept, the rest is shared.
+*Number of different types of population's cells. (between 2 and 26) *Cooperativeness: amount of QS kept, the rest is shared.
-		\item Production: amount of QS produced
+*Production: amount of QS produced
-		\item Step: number of time step to run the simulation
-		\item Size: size of the grid (culture medium)
+*Step: number of time step to run the simulation *Size: size of the grid (culture medium)
-		\item Initial density: initial density of cells of every population
-		\item Cooperation: Percentage of cells of the culture medium are cooperative.
+*Initial density: initial density of cells of every population *Cooperation: Percentage of cells of the culture medium are cooperative.
-		\item Threshold survival: Amount of quorum signal the cell need to initiate the transcription of the protein and survive.
+*Threshold survival: Amount of quorum signal the cell need to initiate the transcription of the protein and survive.
-		\item Threshold reproduction:  Amount of quorum signal the cell need to initiate the transcription of the protein and reproduce.
+*Threshold reproduction:  Amount of quorum signal the cell need to initiate the transcription of the protein and reproduce.
-		\item Initial QS: Amount of quorum signal available at the beginning in medium culture or grid.
+*Initial QS: Amount of quorum signal available at the beginning in medium culture or grid.
-		\item Diffusion factor: Amount of quorum signal that diffuses in the medium culture or grid.
+*Diffusion factor: Amount of quorum signal that diffuses in the medium culture or grid.

-	\end{itemize}
+## Usage

 ## Default parameters